Onit Documentation

 Step 1: Launch the Wizard

-To create a brand new App, start by browsing to your Onit homepage, clicking the + button in the top-right corner of the screen, and then clicking Create App.
+To create a brand new App, go to your Onit homepage, click the + button at the top-right corner of the screen, and then click Create App.

 When prompted to name your App, enter a name that will be meaningful and friendly to your end-users.
 When you’re done, click Create to launch the Wizard.